-The consolidated financial statements of SpringBig Holdings, Inc. as of December 31, 2022 and 2021 and for each of the years in periods ended December 31, 2022 and 2021 have been audited by Marcum LLP, an independent registered public accounting firm, as stated in their report thereon which report expresses an unqualified opinion, have been included in this prospectus in reliance upon such report and upon the authority of such firm as experts in accounting and auditing.
-Marcum LLP's report includes an explanatory paragraph relating to our ability to continue as a going concern.
+The consolidated financial statements of SpringBig, Inc. as of December 31, 2022 and 2021 and for each of the years in periods ended December 31, 2022 and 2021 have been audited by Marcum LLP, an independent registered public accounting firm, as stated in their reports thereon which reports expresses an unqualified opinion, have been included in this prospectus in reliance upon such reports and upon the authority of such firm as experts in accounting and auditing.